Stock market simulator: Financial simulators

 Financial market simulators allow users to generate a portfolio based on real stock entries and help them train with virtual currency.
 Most of the currently active financial simulators use a delayed data feed of between 15 and 20 minutes to ensure that users cannot use their data to trade actively on a competing system.
 Some simulators can produce random data to mimic price activity.
 The purpose behind such a system is to let a person practice with fantasy funds in a real-world context so they can determine whether or not they would gain money investing by themselves.

 Fantasy simulators

 Fantasy simulators trade shares or derivatives of real world items or objects that normally would not be listed on a commodities list or market exchange, such as movies, books or television shows.
 Some simulators focus on sports and have been linked to active betting and wager based systems.

+Limitations

+Simulators may not replicate the emotional and psychological aspects of real trading and can simplify trading mechanics.
+This may contribute to overconfidence when users transition to live financial markets.
+Some simulators also rely on delayed market data, which may not reflect real-time data and can affect users' understanding of trading decisions.